 Recent former PhD students and postdocs:

 Laurie Little did a PhD with Joe Keddie and I, between 2013 and 2017.
 His thesis is: A “Tortoise and the Hare” story: The relationship between induction time and polymorphism in glycine crystallisation.
-At the time of writing he is planning on seeing a bit of the world.
 He started in October 2013, after graduating with a degree in Physics from Surrey.